AethonGr/keystone-api-standard/api/entities/README.md

 The `entities` folder contains APIs, access scripts and logic for querying and managing data.
-Each subfolder focuses on a specific domain, such as transport operations, drivers, or vehicles.
+Each subfolder focuses on a specific domain, such as transport operations, drivers, vehicles, or organizations.
 These subfolders include APIs and modular access logic specific to their respective domains.

 ## Subfolders

 - **`driver/`**: Contains APIs and modular access logic for managing driver-related operations.
 - **`vehicle/`**: Contains APIs and modular access logic for managing vehicle-related operations.
 - **`transport_operation/`**: Contains APIs and modular access logic for managing transport operation-related operations.
+- **`organization/`**: Contains APIs and modular access logic for managing organization-related operations.

 ## Usage